 Mammogram guidelines: What are they?

-The main concern about mammograms for breast cancer screening is the chance of a false positive result.
-This means that an abnormality is detected but, after additional testing, it turns out to not be cancer.
-This is especially a concern in younger women in their 40s and 50s, who may be more likely to have a false positive result.
+Mammograms for breast cancer screening have some limits.
+The main concern is the chance of a false-positive result.
+This means that something is found on a mammogram, but, after more testing, it turns out to not be cancer.
+False-positives are more likely to occur in your 40s and 50s.

 If an area of concern is found on a mammogram, you might need more testing.
 Health care professionals often recommend more mammogram images.
 Sometimes ultrasound imaging is used.

 In certain situations, you may need to have a procedure to remove a sample of breast tissue for testing.
 This is called a biopsy.
 These other tests have some minor risks.